upstairs-at-erics/infisical-conf/README.md

 - Easy to use and remember methods.

 ## Security Considerations
-- Built for use in a homelab development environment - it does not purport to be enterprise grade - so don't use it unless you fully understand it's security considerations.
+- Built for use in development environments - not claiming to be enterprise grade - don't use it unless you fully understand it's function and purpose.
-- Authenticated using a Machine Identity (Client ID + Client Secret) - setup in Infisical.
+- Authenticated using a Machine Identity (Client ID + Client Secret).
-- Does not have unrestricted access to the Infisical workspace - its access to content is strictly defined in the authenticated identity.
+- No unrestricted access to the Infisical workspace - access to content strictly defined in the authenticated identity.
-- Whatever the client can access using its MI is exactly the same set of secrets, folders, and environments visible to a human operator in the Infisical UI with same credentials.
+- Whatever the client can access is exactly the same set of secrets, folders, and environments visible to a human user in the Infisical UI with same credentials.
 - No hidden elevation, no additional scope, and no bypass of Infisical’s RBAC model.
 - The local cache is in-memory - never written to disk or otherwise persisted - exists only for the lifetime of the process.
-- Logging can be redacted using keywords in instantiation so no values are ever recorded in logs.
+- Logging can be redacted using keywords at startup so no values ever recorded in logs.
-- Push Updates against the Infisical instance can be disabled on instantiation.
+- Pushes to the Infisical instance can be disabled at startup.

 ## Concepts